-12.8.3 Configuring the LNET Clients
+12.8.3 Configuring the LNET Compute Node Clients

-Procedure 92.
-Configuring the LNET clients
+Procedure 93.
+Configuring the LNET Compute Node Clients

 Since compute nodes are running the Lustre client, they do not need explicit commands to start LNET.
-There is, however, additional configuration required to get LNET to use the routers on the service nodes to reach the external servers.
+There is, however, additional configuration required for compute nodes to be able to access the remote Lustre servers via the LNET routers.
 These changes are made to /etc/modprobe.conf for the compute node image used in booting the system.

-1. Edit /etc/modprobe.conf for the compute node boot image.
-The lnet networks directive identifies the LND.
+Edit /etc/modprobe.conf for the compute node boot image.
+The lnet ip2nets directive identifies the LND.
 If there is more than one Cray system sharing the file system, then this identifier (gni) must be unique for each Cray system.

 '''

-options lnet networks=gni0
+options lnet ip2nets="gni0"

 options lnet routes="o2ib [27,31]@gni0"

 '''